tendermint/tendermint/test/e2e/README.md

 ## Tests

 Test cases are written as normal Go tests in `tests/`.
-They use a test runner `testNode()` which executes the test as a parallel subtest against each node in the network.
+They use a test runner `testNode()` which executes the test as a parallel subtest for each node in the network.

 ### Running Manual Tests

-To run tests manually, the `E2E_MANIFEST` environment variable gives the path to the testnet manifest (e.g. `networks/ci.toml`).
-Optionally, `E2E_NODE` can specify the name of the testnet node to test.
+To run tests manually, set the `E2E_MANIFEST` environment variable to the path of the testnet manifest (e.g. `networks/ci.toml`).
 Tests can then be run as normal, e.g.:

 ```sh
 ./build/runner -f networks/ci.toml start
 E2E_MANIFEST=networks/ci.toml go test -v ./tests/...
 ```

+Optionally, `E2E_NODE` specifies the name of a single testnet node to test.

 These environment variables can also be specified in `tests/e2e_test.go` to run tests from an editor or IDE: